johnpottergr/johnpottergr.github.io/blog/6-22-2025-the-strategy-shift.md

 ---
-title: The Strategy Shift-From Static Docs to AI-Ready Assets
+title: The Strategy Shift From Static Docs to AI-Ready Assets
 date: 2025-06-22
 ---
 Most companies today have documentation but not content.
 They’ve got pdfs, slide decks, and product manuals.
 Even case studies buried in download libraries that haven’t seen daylight.
 It’s not that they don’t have answers; it’s that the answers are locked away, invisible to the LLMs people are now using to ask questions.